-Casoli is a medieval village in Camaiore comune in the Lucca district in Tuscany, Italy.
-The village is situated about 400 metres above sea level in the beautiful Alpi Apuani (the Apuan Alps), 40 minutes north of Pisa, just inland from Viareggio.
+Casoli is a medieval village in Camaiore comune in the Lucca Region in Tuscany, Italy.
+The village is situated about 400 metres above sea level in the Alpi Apuani (the Apuan Alps), 40 minutes north of Pisa, just inland from Viareggio.
 At the foot of the mountains is the town of Camaiore.

 Casoli has approximately 600 inhabitants and is an old mining village where the inhabitants in the village used to live on olive production and on chestnuts and chestnut flour.
 Still today there are many dessert specialities made of chestnut flour.